reportportal/docs/src/md/src/DashboardsAndWidgets/WidgetCreation.md

 Tooltip on mouse hover over chart area shows launch details: launch name, number and duration.

 Widget has clickable sections, when you click on specified section in widget, the system forwards you to launch view for appropriate selection.

+Widget has two states: All launches and Latest lunches.
+If you chose *All launches* mode, widget will show statistic about all launches in the filter.
+To view only latest executions of each launch, you should choose *Latest launches*.

 [ ![Image](Images/userGuide/widgetTypes/launchesDurationChart.png) ](Images/userGuide/widgetTypes/launchesDurationChart.png)